diverse-project/melange/quickstart.md

     In the Properties view name it 'event' and set EType to EString.<br>
  6. To link elements to each other you can add EReference with the right click on EClass.<br>
     In the Properties view name and set EType to the targeted EClass.
 You can also change lower/upper bound and the containment properties if needed.

+Generate Java code:

+  1. Right clic on the model folder, `New > Other...` and select `Eclipse Modeling Framework > EMF Generator Model`, then `Next`
+  2. Name it "fsm.genmodel" and put it in model folder, then `Next`.
+  3. Select Ecore model, then `Next`
+  4. `Browse Workspace` and select fsm.ecore, then `Next`
+  5. Their is only one package so clic `Finish`.
+  6. Open fsm.genmodel, do a right clic on the root and select `Generate Model Code`.
+It will make Java classes from your .ecore.

 ##### Weaving aspects